markjprice/cs12dotnet8/docs/ch11-custom-linq-methods.md

 Mode unit price:              $18.00
 ```

-> There are four products with a unit price of $18.00.
-There are five products with 0 units in stock.
+> To understand the `Mode` results remember that the *mode* is the most popular value.
+There are four products with a unit price of $18.00, more than any other unit price.
+There are five products with 0 units in stock, more than any other number of units in stock.